tschulte/dotfiles/README.md

 - **topic/\*.symlink**: Any file ending in `*.symlink` gets symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.
+All special characters '$' will be replaced by '/' on the target.
+E.g. config$Code$User$settings.json.symlink will result in a symlink $HOME/.config/Code/User/settings.json.

 ## install